drew-j-tp/fannie-mae-capstone/README.md

 Adding future data to train on would give the model more real foreclosures

-Improvements to front end deployment to make it more user friendly
+Broadening from foreclosures to more general losses like short sales, deeds in lieu of foreclosure

 ## Acknowledgements